A question I am asked usually by beginners is “should I buy cheap guitar pedals or pay more for expensive pedals.”

 cheap pedals, however, do not hold their value as well as the more established and boutique category which makes sense for a few reasons.

-The first being there’s no point risking buying a second-hand budget pedal for $15 when you could buy it new for $25.
-Meaning that before buying a budget pedals means you will be stuck with it or sell it for a much less than you paid for it.
+The first is there’s no point risking buying a second-hand budget pedal for $15 when you could buy it new for $25.
+Meaning that before buying a budget pedal means you will be stuck with it or sell it for much less than you paid for it.

 Where to Buy Budget Pedals?

 A golden rule, especially with cheap guitar pedals, is to always purchase from an established and reliable retailer such as: ‘Guitar Center’, ‘Reverb’, ‘Musicians Friend’, ‘Sweetwater’, ‘Amazon, etc.’